 Take a Tour

-Engage your mind and your taste buds at the Olive and Sinclair Factory Tour on your next date.
+Engage your mind and your taste buds at the Olive & Sinclair Chocolate Co.
+Factory Tour on your next date.
 Learn about the company’s history and heritage, as well as how artisan chocolate is made.
 From bean to bar, you will get to see and sample the entire process!
-Tours must be booked online in advance and are available only on Saturdays for $5 per person.
+Tours must be booked online in advance and are available only on Saturdays for $5 per person (including samples!).

 Brewery & Distillery Tours

 Craft beer connoisseurs will revel in this date night option.
 Local breweries offer tours that educate guests on the history of the brewery and the different styles of beer that they brew.
 Yazoo Brewery, Little Harpeth Brewing, Jackalope Brewing Company and Tennessee Brew Works are a few breweries in town worth checking out.
-Gather your friends for a group date and take the evening into the tap room for a taste of the full menu.
+Gather your friends for a group date and take the evening into the taproom for a taste of the full menu.
 And if you prefer a booze cruise, schedule a tour of Corsair Distillery or Nelson’s GreenBrier Distillery, both local and intriguing.
-(SB Tip: If tours are your thing, here are 13 more super-fun Southern Tours Worth Taking.)

 Shows to Catch